fbjelonic/turtle_controller/README.md

 ## Running the Package
 Implemented are two slightly different controller.

-You can start either one in your terminal with the launch file and arguments:
+* You can start either one in your terminal with the launch file and arguments:
 ```
 roslaunch turtle_controller turtle.launch controller:="1"
 ```
-or for the PID controller:
+* For the PID controller use:
 ```
 roslaunch turtle_controller turtle.launch controller:="2"
 ```
 By default, Controller one is selected.

-For giving a Goal, open a new Terminal.
+* For giving a Goal, open a new Terminal.
 You can use the Service Server from the interface node, e.g. for traveling to (x,y) = (1,1):
 ```
 rosservice call /interface/set_goal "x: 1.0 y: 1.0"
 ```